 Canned food tends to be higher-meat, lower-carb and contains fewer preservatives than dry (because the canning process itself acts as a preservative).
 Canned dog food also lets dogs get more moisture from their food, which helps them stay properly hydrated and benefits the urinary tract.

 Raw food gets closest to dogs' wild diet.
-You can make it yourself, or buy convenient frozen or dehydrated raw food.
+You can make it yourself, or buy it in frozen or dehydrated form.

 Which life stage?
 Only two life-stage designations have any real meaning: puppy and adult dog.
 Those are the only two regulated by AAFCO.
 Puppy formulas generally have more calories and protein.
 Products labeled "senior" or "large breed" simply meet requirements for regular adult food.
 There's nothing regulating those additional terms when they're used on dog food packaging.